-Here the right-hand side is the $\theta$-twisted trace, and $\pi_{\tilde\phi^\GL}\in\Pi(G^\GL)$ is associated to the $L$-parameter $\tilde\phi^\GL$ via LLC, and the left-hand side is a stable distributions of $f$, i.e., it vanishes when all stable orbital integrals of $f$ vanish. \end{enumerate} \end{thm}
+Here the right-hand side is the $\theta$-twisted trace, and $\pi_{\tilde\phi^\GL}\in\Pi(G^\GL)$ is associated with the $L$-parameter $\tilde\phi^\GL$ via LLC, and the left-hand side is a stable distribution of $f^*$, i.e., it depends only on the stable orbital integrals of $f^*$. \end{enumerate} \end{thm}

-Finally, we remark that the classical local Langlands correspondence for inner twists (or rather $K$-groups) of special orthogonal or unitary groups over $\bb R$ and (ordinary) endoscopic character identities are known in complete generality \cite{ADV92, Vog93, She08, She10, Art13}, where we replace irreducible admissible representations by smooth \Frechet representations of moderate growth with associated Harish-Chandra modules being admissible, as introduced by Casselman \cite{Cas89} and Wallach \cite{Wal92}.
+Finally, we remark that the classical local Langlands correspondence for inner twists (or rather $K$-groups) of special orthogonal or unitary groups over $\bb R$ and (ordinary) endoscopic character identities are known in complete generality \cite{ABV92, Vog93, She08, She10, Art13}, where we replace irreducible admissible representations by smooth \Frechet representations of moderate growth whose associated Harish--Chandra modules are admissible, as introduced by Casselman \cite{Cas89} and Wallach \cite{Wal92}.
 Moreover, the twisted endoscopic character identities are known by Arthur \cite{Art13}.
 The real case is analogous to the $p$-adic case, except that there are more inner twists.
 In fact, we will only use results concerning discrete series $L$-packets.
 For a modern exposition in the discrete series case, see \cite{A-K24}.